smf38/proj2_202_sp25/README.md

 In this assignment, you’ll build a linked list of structured data rows based on real-world climate data — specifically, CO₂-equivalent emissions from around the world.
 You’ll practice:

 - Using `@dataclass(frozen=True)` to define structured records
-- Recursively building and filtering linked lists
+- Recursively building and filtering linked lists using `Node` and `None`
 - Reading and parsing multi-line CSV files

 > ✅ **All functions in this assignment must be external functions** — do not define methods inside classes.